vekatze/neut/book/src/in-a-linear-language.md

 increment(increment(3)) // error: `increment` is used twice
 ```

 So we need a remedy here.
-The possible approaches are

-- staying inside linearity, or
-- going out of linearity.
+The possible approaches are (A) staying inside linearity, or (B) going out of linearity.

 The former way requires us to introduce some machinery for recovering expressiveness.
-Since one of Neut's main aims is to realize the ordinary λ-calculus in a memory-predictable manner, this option can't be taken now.
-The resulting language must be something that allows every λ-term.
+Since one of the main aims of Neut is to realize the ordinary λ-calculus in a memory-predictable manner, this option can't be taken now.
+The resulting language must be something that allows every λ-term (which is because I, nothing but this very "I", find natural deduction kawaii).

-Neut takes the latter way.
+Neut thus takes the latter way.
 It starts from a non-linear language, our usual λ-calculus, and tries to recover the power of linearity, without annotating the type system.

 ## To Gather Paradise

-Luckily, Neut found a way inside the λ-calculus that translates a non-linear language into a linear one.
+That might sound difficult.
+Luckily, however, Neut found a way inside the λ-calculus that translates a non-linear language into a linear one.
 The key is to execute types. *Using a type to copy/discard the terms of the type*.

 If we can copy/discard values, we can adjust the use variables so that all of them are linear.
 Indeed, if a variable isn't used, we can insert `discard(x)`.
 If a variable is used more than twice, we can insert `copy(x)` as necessary.